 Version 6.0 of the ConOps describes in particular the following functions:

-– Aircraft tracking under normal conditions
+– Aircraft tracking

 Typically leverages existing technologies to assist in the timely identification and location of aircraft.
 Provides an automated reporting function every 15 mins or less.
 Aircraft tracking may be accomplished by multiple different systems over the duration of a flight.